Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 ## Day 30: 10/18/25: Did Two Pointer
 Today is two pointer day, did valid palinbdrome again to warm up.
 Also can't spell.

-Did a couple of sorting probmlems and rotate-list problem
+Did a couple of sorting probmlems and rotate-list problem.

+Did sort by rarity easy